BolinWang/FHT.FE_H5_seed/README.md

 # appupdate

-> a page for mailin update
+> a template for H5 pages

 ## Build Setup